pruno/mongo-vc/README.md

     # At a certain point in your application lifecycle you want to define the objects SpicyBurrito and
       VeganBurrito.
-    # They both clearly derive from your Burrito object, yet they must define 2 completly different
+    # They both clearly derive from your Burrito object, yet they must define 2 completely different
       sets of attributes.
     # You can decide to extend both their Object and Collection classes from the burrito's ones instead
       of defining a single object with huge sets of attributes (most of which will be usually empty),